Salman of Saudi Arabia

 Salman is a son of King Abdulaziz and Hassa bint Ahmed Al Sudairi, making him one of the Sudairi Seven.
 He was the deputy governor of Riyadh and later the governor of Riyadh for 48 years from 1963 to 2011.
 He was then appointed minister of defense.
 He was named crown prince in 2012.
 Salman became king in 2015 upon the death of his half-brother, King Abdullah.
-Since December 2019, he is the oldest surviving son of King Abdulaziz.

 Salman's major initiatives as king include the Saudi intervention in the Yemeni Civil War, Saudi Vision 2030, and a 2017 decree allowing Saudi women to drive.
-His son, Crown Prince Mohammed bin Salman, is considered the de facto ruler of Saudi Arabia, due to the King's poor health and his own political maneuvering.
-Mohammed replaced his father as prime minister in 2022.
-Salman is regarded by the Royal Islamic Strategic Studies Centre as the most influential Muslim in the world in 2023.
+His seventh son, Crown Prince Mohammed bin Salman, is considered the de facto ruler of Saudi Arabia due to the King's poor health and Mohammed's own political maneuvering.
+Mohammed replaced his father as prime minister in 2022, making Salman the first king since Saud in 1964 not to serve as head of government.

 Early life

 Salman was born on 31 December 1935, and is reported to be the 25th son of King Abdulaziz, the first monarch and founder of Saudi Arabia.
 Salman and his six full brothers make up the Sudairi Seven.
 He was raised in the Murabba Palace.

 Salman received his early education at the Princes' School in the capital city of Riyadh, a school established by King Abdulaziz specifically to provide education for his children.
-He studied religion and modern science.
+He studied Islam and Arabic language, focusing on sharia in the Wahhabi interpretation under the Hanbali school of jurisprudence.
+Salman and like many of his siblings learned the Quran by recitation and under a cleric in the Wahhabi tradition.